AstroMined/debtonator/docs/progress.md

    - Generic test infrastructure for BaseRepository ✓
    - Naive datetime functions for direct database operations ✓
    - Two repository method patterns for datetime handling ✓
+   - Standardized model fixtures for all repository tests ✓

 2. __Schema Layer__
    - Complete validation for all model types ✓